Published: April 2021

-- does not exist, is not held, or cannot be found by the CMPA
+- does not exist, is not held, or cannot be found by the CMPA; or

-Where information will not or cannot be disclosed, the individual making the request will be provided with the reasons for non-disclosure.
+Where information will not or cannot be disclosed, the individual making the request will be provided with the reason for non-disclosure.

 The CMPA will not respond to repetitive or vexatious requests for access and, in doing so, will consider such factors as the frequency with which information is updated, the purpose for which the information is used, and the nature of the information.
 To guard against fraudulent requests for access, the CMPA may require sufficient information to allow it to confirm the identity of the person making the request before granting access or making corrections.

-In the event of questions about the collection, use, disclosure of or access to your personal information by the CMPA, or the CMPA’s CASL procedures, visit our website or contact us:
+The CMPA consistently aims to address all privacy issues to your satisfaction.
+If you have questions about the collection, use, or disclosure of your personal information by the CMPA, or the CMPA’s CASL procedures, or if you would like to correct or access your information, please visit our website or contact us:

 The CMPA will address challenges concerning compliance with this policy.
 The CMPA maintains procedures for addressing and responding to all inquiries and complaints about the CMPA’s privacy practices.